 On-air programs have repeatedly sought out his performances.
 Mr. Parker has made frequent appearances on CBC, and performances on Bravo!, the CanWest Global Network, MuchMusic and a myriad of stations across the globe.

 Jamie’s style has earned him The Globe and Mail’s praise as “One of the most searching musical intellects and 10 of the nimblest fingers in the business.”
 James has enthralled audiences in North America and Europe, counting diplomats and dignitaries among his receptive audiences.

 A consummate professional, James is recognized as a soloist and chamber musician.
 As well as being the pianist for Canada’s foremost ensemble, the Gryphon Trio, he has critically acclaimed performances with major Canadian symphonies like Toronto, Vancouver, National Arts Centre, Nova Scotia and many in between.
-With two JUNO recording awards and many other nominations from his vast discography, James Parker continues to graciously strive to do it all.
+With three JUNO recording awards and many other nominations from his vast discography, James Parker continues to graciously strive to do it all.